 Buying a Home “As-Is”Buying a Home “As-Is”

-No one wants to pay top dollar for a property only to find out later it has major problems that will require expensive repairs.
+No one wants to pay top dollar for a property only to find out it has significant problems that require expensive repairs later.
 That said, purchasing a home as-is can also be a golden opportunity for a bargain.
 To help you decide, here are some considerations you need to make before buying an as-is home.

 What does “as-is” mean?What does “as-is” mean?

-As stated, a property that is selling “as-is” condition means that what you see is what you get.
-The seller’s reasons for this may be that they don’t have the funds to do repairs.
+As stated, a property selling in “as-is” condition means that what you see is what you get.
+The seller may be because they don’t have the funds to do repairs.
 Another reason is that time could be a factor.
-They want to get it off their hands as soon as possible for whatever they can get.
-By New York State law, any issues with the property that the owner is aware of being disclosed.
-However, they are not required to do an inspection that might uncover other defects that they are not aware of.
-Sellers can also forgo making any disclosure by instead paying a $500 fee on closing day, a decision that many “as-is” sellers choose.
+They want to get it off their hands for whatever they can get as soon as possible.
+By New York State law, any issues with the property that the owner is aware of are disclosed.
+However, they are not required to do an inspection that might uncover other defects they are unaware of.
+Sellers can also forgo making any disclosure by paying a $500 fee on closing day, a decision many “as-is” sellers choose.

 Buying a resaleBuying a resale